 Q. We want to help our 20 year old daughter buy her first flat, but we’re worried about putting such a valuable asset directly in her name.
 Is there anything we can do to protect the property until she’s a bit older?

 Q. My husband and I want to leave our estates to our three children once we’ve both died.
-One of our children is divorced and another is living with his partner.
-Our third child is happily married with children, but doesn’t need the money.
-Is there anything we can do in our Wills that would potentially protect our estates from spouses/cohabiting partners and also allow us to skip a generation and benefit our grandchildren where appropriate?
+Is there anything we can do in our wills that would potentially protect our estates from spouses/cohabiting partners and also allow us to skip a generation and benefit our grandchildren where appropriate?

-There are two ways to avoid your children inheriting your shares when they are too young.
-One is to make the gift in your Will contingent
+There are two ways to avoid your children inheriting your shares when they are too young:

-on your children reaching a certain age, usually 25 at the oldest.
-Alternatively, if you want more fl exibility about when your children
+- Make the gift in your will contingent on your children reaching a certain age, usually 25 at the oldest

-Q: My father died in February of this year.
-He changed his will shortly before his death to leave everything to his new girlfriend so my brother and I have been left out.
+Q: My late father changed his will shortly before his death to leave everything to his new girlfriend so my brother and I have been left out.
 It does not seem fair, is there anything we can do?

 A: Unfortunately, it is not the case that you are able to contest a will simply because you believe it to be unfair.
 There are only limited grounds on which you can legally challenge a will including: